RiceComp427/comp427-hw1-paranoia-Jokeren/README.md

 ## Problem 1
 - Scenario: Documents
 - Assumptions:
-  - Some people want to change laws to change their business from illegal to legal.
+  - Some people want to steal their competitors' secret documents stored in the law firm.
 - Assets:
-  - Documents.
+  - Important documents about sensitive legal, ﬁnancial, or political matters.
 - Threats:
-  - People who want to change the files.
+  - People who want to steal the files by hacking into the law firm's IT system.
 - Countermeasures:
-  - Isolate the system in a place without internet connection.
+  - Isolate the system in a place without internet connection, which costs a large amount money, as we need to build or rent the place.
+The solution is very safe because hackers can only invade our system by social engineering.
+  - Give security department the right to enter the place, which costs only a small change, but it is highly probably that hackers can steal the tokens and pretend as security staffs.

 ## Problem 2
 - Scenario: Grading
 - Assumptions:
-  - Some students may exchange answers.
+  - Some students may cheat.
+Our anti-cheating system could effectvely detect similar answers.
 - Assets:
-  - The fairness of homework grading, which protects students who finish homeworks by themselves and punishes those which cheat.
+  - The fairness of homework grading, which protects students who finish homework by themselves and punishes those which cheat.
 - Threats:
-  - Cheating students.
+  - Students who cheat by exchanging answers or copying from the web.
 - Countermeasures:
-  - Use a system to calculate the similiarities among students and manually check thoese with high similarity.
+  - Use a system to calculate the similarities among students and manually check those with high similarities.
+We punish cheating students by letting them fail.
+Since we already have an anti-cheating system, the solution is both money saving and effective.

 ## Problem 3
 - Scenario: When we park our cars in a public parking garage or an oil station, we need to prevent our assests in the car from being stolen.